Hires

 About This Campus

 E komo mai (welcome)!
 The University of Hawai‘i at Mānoa is a world class university providing quality, affordable higher education.
 A destination of choice, students come from across the nation and world to take advantage of UHM’s unique research opportunities, diverse community, Division I athletics program, and breath-taking landscape.
 It is consistently ranked a “best value” among U.S. colleges and universities, with tuition more than $4,000 below the national average for a public university.
 As the leading indigenous serving university in the country, UHM delivers a unique multicultural global experience in a Hawaiian place of learning, truly like nowhere else on earth.
-Distinctions include: Consistently ranked in the top 1.5% universities in the world; Internationally recognized research (land, sea, sun, and space-grant) University; Most diverse University with students (from all 50 states and 128 different countries) and faculty.
+Distinctions include: Top 2% in the world for academic and research excellence; Internationally recognized research (land, sea, and space-grant) University; Owns a marine research island; Students come from all 50 states and 122 countries/regions; 5th most beautiful campus in the country.

 Location Information